iWatermark Pro Mac & Win Help

 1. Adding and removing metadata from a photo or photos.

 iWatermark Pro can preserve, remove and embed meta tag info.
-Also this metatag info can be used to a watermark photos.
-More details on EXIF, IPTC and XMP here.
+Also this metatag info can be used to watermark photos.
+More details on EXIF, IPTC, and XMP here.

 Preserve existing metadata – Turned on by default.
 This duplicates all the metatag info in the original file into the copied file.

-Add enabled IPTC/XMP metadata – When this is selected all the checked metatags (user customized) in the dialog above are added to the copied of the original file.
+Add enabled IPTC/XMP metadata – When this is selected all the checked metatags (user customized) in the dialog above are added to the copy of the original file.

-The drop down menu which says Basic, Professional and Corporate allows you to select the number of metatags you want to edit and use.
-All the items you check off will overwrite be added in the file copy.
+The drop-down menu which says Basic, Professional and Corporate allows you to select the number of metatags you want to edit and use.
+All the items you check off will overwrite existing info in the file.

 If you need to search using metadata for all watermarked images then this will work.

 2. Adding and removing metadata from a watermark.